Jennifer Finch

-Jennifer Finch (born August 5, 1966) is an American musician, designer, and photographer most notable for being the primary bass player of the punk rock band L7.
-Active in L7 from 1986 to 1996, Finch also wrote music and performed with her bands OtherStarPeople and The Shocker in the interim before joining the reunited L7 in 2014.
+Jennifer Finch, born Erin Michelle Fredin (August 5, 1966 – July 18, 2026) was an American musician, designer and photographer most notable for being the primary bass player of the punk rock band L7.
+Active in L7 from 1986 to 1996, and again from 2014 to 2026, Finch also wrote music and performed with her bands OtherStarPeople and The Shocker in the interim before joining the reunited L7 in 2014.

-Early life
+Early life and photography

-Finch was born August 5, 1966, and grew up in West Los Angeles.
-She was adopted in 1967 by Robert Edward Finch, an aeronautics engineer, and his wife Sandra Jacobson; they later divorced in 1974.
-Finch credits the support of her adoptive father, who was also an amateur photographer, as being instrumental to her creative development.
-Finch took an interest in photography at an early age and attended a summer art session at Otis Parsons in 1980.
+Erin Michelle Fredin was born on August 5, 1966 in a Salvation Army home for unwed mothers in the Boyle Heights district of Los Angeles.
+She was adopted by Robert Edward Finch, an aeronautics engineer, and Sandra Jacobson Finch, an Air Force veteran, and was raised in West Los Angeles.
+She took an interest in photography at an early age and attended a summer art session at Otis Parsons in 1980.

+At the age of 13, Finch began to take photos of her friends in Los Angeles on a camera given to her by her father.
+These pictures eventually documented the early punk scene that she became involved in before joining L7 in 1986.
+Her photography (1979–1995) was on display at an LA Weekly sponsored art show at Aidan Ryley Taylor Gallery in Hollywood, until November 18, 2006.
+The collection, called 14 and Shooting, featured a number of notable figures, including the Red Hot Chili Peppers, Bad Religion, Redd Kross, and The Cramps.
+The collection traveled to the Rock and Roll Hall of Fame for display in January 2007.

+Finch graduated from high school in 1984.
+She attended San Francisco State University.